 Please read the entrance requirements for each study.
 Studies vary, some are placebo controlled or are designed to use an active control (the "placebo" is a licensed EPM medication).
 Some studies are designed to show potential benefits of the treatment and are uncontrolled.
 A PLACEBO CONTROLLED STUDY WILL BE CLEARLY EXPLAINED BEFORE YOU ENROLL.
 YOU MAY NOT ENTER A PLACEBO CONTROLLED STUDY WITHOUT SIGNING AND RETURNING THE INFORMATION FORM.

-Pathogenes donates over $20,000 in services and medications to diagnose and treat horses in need.
-In 2018 we require a copy of the tax exempt status of the organization (rescue) associated with the horse.
+Pathogenes donates services and medications to diagnose and treat horses in need.
+Starting in 2018, we require a copy of the tax exempt status of the organization (rescue) associated with the horse.
 To participate in our rescue program please submit:

 - A serum sample,